 During a master’s program in IT, graduate students gain advanced technical skills.
 Many master’s programs offer concentrations in areas such as cybersecurity, information systems management, and data analytics, allowing students to specialize their skills.

-- Enterprise Networks: Students focused on network architecture or network security gain skills in enterprise-level network operation.
+- Students focused on network architecture or network security gain skills in enterprise-level network operation.
 Students gain competencies in cybersecurity, network design, and network management.

-- Advanced Coding: Most graduate students in IT enter with some coding experience.
+- Most graduate students in IT enter with some coding experience.
 Students may expand their coding competencies by learning additional coding languages or inventing new coding languages.